Real Weddings: Childhood sweethearts Savannagh and Glen tie the knot in Druids Glen Hotel & Golf Resort

 Megan Burns

 Nothing clears the mind like a stroll in the countryside.
-With that in mind, here are 10 of our favourite scenic walks to do around Ireland.
+With that in mind, here are 10 of our favourite scenic walks around Ireland.

 If you’re eager to stretch your legs, consider taking one of these 10 nature walks.
 Some are great for families; others are good for friendly catch-ups or first dates, all are good for walking off Sunday lunch.
-We’ve selected scenic routes from all over the country; which one will you go for?
+We’ve selected scenic routes from all over the country for strolling around below.

 Carrick-a-Rede Rope Bridge, Co.
 Antrim